sharonteo/CaseStudy2/OPadilla_CaseStudy2.md

 ![](OPadilla_CaseStudy2_files/figure-html/unnamed-chunk-17-2.png)<!-- -->

-Holt-Winter's Multiplicative model has the lowest RMSE (235296.6) when measured against historical (test) data.
+Boxplot confirms that the Holt-Winter's models have the best performance vs. 2014 actual data.
-However it's only the second best peformance against 2014 actual data 311363.4 Holt-Winter's Additive model is the best performer predicting 2014 data (RMSE = 271816.7)
+All other